ctcovington/goosedp_sprint3_open_source/README.md

     |   └── Approach_to_Generalization.pdf          *Generalization Guidance

 ## Execution Commands
-If you want to run our submission manually, first put the ground truth dataset (`ground_truth.csv` file) and the public dataset (`public_data.csv` file) under the `data/`directory, and install the required packages.
+If you want to run our submission manually, first put the private dataset (`ground_truth.csv` file) and the public dataset (`public_data.csv` file) under the `data/`directory, and install the required packages.

 >`pip install -r requirements.txt`